-- 1. Are there enough feasible neighbors around the selected efficient solution that may be used to replace it in case an impossibility occurs at the moment of its implementation? - 2.
-Are there enough efficient neighbors around the selected efficient solution that may be used to replace it in case an impossibility occurs at the moment of its implementation? - 3.
-Are there enough high quality neighbors around the selected efficient solution that may be used to replace it in case an impossibility occurs at the moment of its implementation?
-This leads to a second question: How good should be the quality of the neighbors?
-Among several possibilities we are interested in two of them: The worst case, and the average case.
+- Are there enough feasible neighbors around the selected efficient solution that may be used to replace it in case an impossibility occurs at the moment of its implementation? - Are there enough efficient neighbors around the selected efficient solution? - Are there enough high quality neighbors around the selected efficient solution?
+This leads to a second question: How good should be the quality of the neighbors in the worst case or the average case?

-With respect to these questions, in our study we consider two specific cases of neighborhood: $\mathcal{N}(x)$ is the set of all immediate neighbors of a feasible solution x, and $\mathcal{N}^j(x)$ is the set of all immediate neighbors of a feasible solution x in which a specific component, say x_j , is interdicted (i.e., it becomes unavailable and/or cannot be implemented).
 The purpose of this paper is to answer the questions by presenting ways of measuring the robustness in multi-objective discrete optimization problems.
 In this attempt, the paper covers a variety of MOILP problems with a combinatorial structure with applications in a vast range of areas.